kritikmodi/kritikmodi/README.md

 I like to innovate and code.
 I like to do Competitive Programming alongside working on projects based around Linux, Cloud and Machine Learning ! :wink:

- 💬 Ask me about Data Structures and Algorithms, Linux, Android and Web Development, Machine Learning, Cloud-Native development and other topics in and around software development !
+ 💬 Ask me about Data Structures and Algorithms, Linux, Android and Web Development, Machine Learning, Cloud-Native development and other topics in and around Software Development !

 ![Profile views](https://komarev.com/ghpvc/?username=kritikmodi)   <img src="https://img.shields.io/github/followers/kritikmodi?label=Follow" style=" float:left, margin-right:10px" />